- Reference Number: HEY-469/2020

 - Regular walks will help to keep you mobile

-- See your doctor for early treatment if you develop chest or urinary tract infection
+- See your doctor for early treatment if you develop infections in your chest, urinary tract or elsewhere

-Please do not hesitate to discuss the operation with your consultant, members of the team, your own GP or friends/family before making your final decision.
-Remember you can always change your mind and pull out of having an operation without offering an explanation.
+Please do not hesitate to discuss the operation with your consultant, members of the team, your own doctor or family / friends before making your final decision.
+Remember you can always change your mind about having an operation without offering an explanation.

 For more information you can look at the following web sites/addresses: